Got a question? Call us now! 469-443-0458

 Why do these techniques need to be performed by an expert?
 A physical therapist’s extensive knowledge of anatomy, joint mechanics, and muscle physiology makes them highly trained in manual treatment techniques.
 Each technique is specific to a certain type of injury and a specific part of your muscular system.
 For example, some specific techniques have hundreds of distinct movements that a manual therapy expert is trained for.
 Physical therapists have to consider how much pressure to apply, how quickly to move, where to apply therapy, and for how long to do so.
 In some cases, they have to direct your specific movements against their point of contact as well.
 Expect manual therapy to be a prime method in reducing movement restrictions and getting patients to move better.

-Call Excel Spine and Sports Rehab PC today to schedule an assessment and start your way towards recovery.
+Ready to start your recovery?
+Call Excel Spine and Sports Rehab PC today to schedule an assessment.
 You may reach us at 469-443-0458.